 Each exam will be available only during exam week, which starts after completion each part of the course (three parts in total).
 Please, ensure you have enough time to finish it before the due date.
 If exam was not taking due to computer issues or any technical difficulties on MyLab Economics' system, please provide screenshot of the error and record as much evidence as you can.
-Send the screenshots and the description of the problem by an email to both technical support and instructor.
+Send the screenshots and the description of the problem by an email to the technical support team and copy the instructor.
 If you miss an exam due to medical reasons or family emergencies and you provide proper documentation, your missing exam grade will be replaced by an average of your other two exams.
 Any additional missing exams will receive a zero grade.